open5e/open5e/source/characters/races/midgard_heroes/shadow-fey.rst

 shortsword, shortbow, and longbow.

-**Path of Shadows.** When in darkness, dim light, or a shadow large enough to cover your body, you can cast the misty step spell.
+**Path of Shadows.** When in darkness, dim light, or a shadow large enough to cover your body, you can cast the :ref:`srd:misty-step` spell.
 You can use this ability a number of times per day equal to your Charisma modifier (minimum 1), and you regain all expended uses when you finish a long rest.
 Charisma is your spellcasting ability for this spell.